Clinical Exposure and Responsibilities

 Chief’s Rounds: Fellows are expected to attend the weekly Wills Eye Chief Rounds where cases are presented by residents and the Wills faculty discuss diagnosis and management of complex ocular conditions.

-Journal Club: On third Monday afternoons, attendings present and host a journal club reviewing the published glaucoma papers in major ophthalmology journals.
+Journal Club: One afternoon per month, attendings present and host a journal club reviewing the published glaucoma papers in major ophthalmology journals.

-Monday Morning Sessions: Continuing with the tradition of the fellowship, one of the senior faculty members hosts weekly meetings with both clinical and research fellows, that touch on a range of topics from the evolution of glaucoma surgery to the art of the doctor-patient relationship.
-On some Mondays, the attendings may review the surgical videos on complex cataract and glaucoma surgeries.
+Fellow Mentorship Sessions: Continuing with the tradition of the fellowship, senior faculty members hosts bi-weekly meetings with the clinical fellows, that touch on a range of topics from the evolution of glaucoma surgery to the art of the doctor-patient relationship.
+During some sessions, the attendings may review the surgical videos on complex cataract and glaucoma surgeries.

 Annual Saturday Morning Updates: Wills Eye Ophthalmology Update Series is the venue for physicians from (9) different ophthalmology service areas to present the latest procedures, research and treatment in their subspecialty.